Five simple country kitchen ideas to help you achieve the Country Kitchen Look without breaking your budget

 2.Mix but don’t necessarily match

 Grandma’s stuff with modern – is the look.
 Include some junk-shop or second hand finds with up to date touches.
+Some people like to include the best domino hobs as their up to date touches so they can have fantastic modern utilities with classic stylings all around.
 Use colour in contrasting hues, paint techniques on the cabinets and when you can add some wallpaper that has a distinctive countrified feel.
 Cosiness and heritage is what you are looking for.
 A little old drama along with the trendy kitchen equipment you have will give the space a sense of nostalgia and comfort.

 3.Blackboard a wall